 Q: So I’m guessing nibbling them neat wasn’t the best way to show this off, what can you do with them?

 Jan: Traditionally flowers were eaten in all sorts of ways in the UK but using them as an ingredient out of favour; when they did come back it was as a ‘garnish’ usually discarded at the end of the meal.
 Only in the last year have chefs really started to experiment again.
-For example, I was working with a chef the other day on a flower pesto, you can make jams, infusions, cakes and more.

 Jan: No, some flowers are poisonous, others are just quite nasty.
-For example, I wondered why no-one was using certain type of dianthus as dianthus are quite widely used in cooking, then I tasted one.
+For example, I wondered why no-one was using a certain type of dianthus as dianthus are quite widely used in cooking, then I tasted one.
 Most dianthus are sweet and delicious, this one wasn’t.

 Q: Which are your favourites?

 Jan: There’s so many but I do like vegetable flowers like those from broad beans or runner beans.
 They’re like intense bursts of the flavour from the vegetable.